bidule21/MetaShot/misc/WorkingDoc.md

 * Graph of movement 3 seconds before and after shot.
 This could be an array of x,y,z values
 * Temperature of the barrel???
 * Target (x & y values)
+* Barrel tempature

 Technical Review
 =======
 Native android or Hybrid?
+(Native)

 * Hybrid would use ember, might be easier
 * Android would use Java, might give us better control, lab exercise to work off of.

 Do we want to support ads?
+(Yes, low priority)

 Do we want to mine data?
+(No)
 * Would require a Django API service

-Where are we going to store user data?
+Where are we going to store user data? (on device)
 * Do we store on device?
 * - Not sure how difficult
 * - Probably use sqllite, tutorial found